jdittrich/userNeedResearchBook/text/allURBook.md

 # About this text

 This book is written for all those who want to design products according to the needs of human beings.
 This text teaches you how to find potential users and how to find out about their activities, motivations and problems.
-I demonstrate how to analyze the gathered data in a way that makes it usable and useful for you design process.
+I demonstrate how to analyze the gathered data in a way that makes it usable and useful for your design process.

 To have knowledge about the »how« and »why« of the user’s work allows you to create innovative products that meet the users’ needs.
 As well, you can utilize this knowledge to improve existing products.

 I try to teach methods for user needs research in a way that is descriptive and allows quick application of the learned methods by using tools that are readily available to you.
 I give examples to demonstrate the use of methods in practice.
-I hope you can imagine yourself applying the describes methods when reading – and I want to avoid teaching something that seems like mere theory to you.
+I hope you can imagine yourself applying the described methods when reading – and I want to avoid teaching something that seems like mere theory to you.

 Don’t get me wrong (especially if you are a seasoned researcher for user needs or a professional in some other social science field).
 It is not that I think theory is superfluous and should be avoided by practitioners.
-I just want to empower beginners by provide a start in the field which is hands-on and leads to visible results.
+I just want to empower beginners by providing a start in the field which is hands-on and leads to visible results.

 # Find People
 In user research we want to find out what our users do and how and why  they do it.
 If we know this, we can design our products accordingly.

 To be able to do research on the »how« and »why« of user’s work, you need to find some users who would like to answer your questions and would demonstrate some tasks.
 These users are our (research) participants.
 (Your participants may be called your »sample«, in contrast to all those who could be possibly be participants, the »population«.
 So a sample – some users – is a part of the population – all possible users)